MichalPokojny/MyProject1/README.md

 **Footer**

-- There are social links included located on every page at the bottom.
-Users can find the travel agency on Facebook, Instagram, and Youtube.
-These links are open in a new tab to keep users also on the website.
+- There are links to three social media platforms located at the bottom of every page.
+On select of these buttons, the users navigate to new tabs that display the company's profile accounts on Facebook, Instagram, or Youtube.

 <p align="center">
   <img src="docs/social.png">